2020 Atlantic hurricane season: Hurricane Eta

-Hurricane and tropical storm watches and warnings were issued along the Caribbean coast of Honduras and of northeastern Nicaragua as Eta approached.
+Toward the end of October, a tropical wave moved across the Caribbean Sea, leading to the formation of Tropical Depression Twenty-Nine late on October 31.
+Moving westward, it strengthened into Tropical Storm Eta and continued to intensify rapidly as it approached Central America.
+Late on November 2, Eta reached peak intensity with sustained maximum winds of 150 mph and a minimum pressure of 922 mbar at 06:00 UTC on November 3.
+Later that day, at 21:00 UTC, it made landfall south-southwest of Puerto Cabezas, Nicaragua, with winds of 140 mph.
+Over land, Eta rapidly weakened to a tropical depression and lost its surface circulation, although its mid-level center remained present.
+On November 6, the system redeveloped into a tropical depression, which again became a tropical storm as it moved to the northeast.
+Eta struck eastern Cuba as it curved back to the northwest, moving across the Florida Keys into the Gulf of Mexico on November 9.
+The storm briefly re-strengthened into a hurricane southwest of Florida on November 11, before weakening back to tropical storm strength.
+It then turned northeastward and made its final landfall near Cedar Key, Florida, at 09:00 UTC on November 12, with winds of 50 mph.
+The storm weakened over land and emerged over the Atlantic Ocean, becoming extratropical on November 13.

+Overall, more than 210 fatalities across Central America were attributed to the storm, including 74 in Honduras, 60 in Guatemala, 27 in Mexico, 19 in Panama, 10 in the United States, two each in Nicaragua and Costa Rica, and one in El Salvador.
+Damage in Central America reached approximately $6.8 billion.
 The intense wind and rain generated by Eta caused flooding and landslides, resulting in crop losses, plus the destruction of roads, bridges, power lines and houses throughout Central America.
 The storm damaged or demolished at least 6,900 homes, 45 schools, 16 healthcare facilities, and some 560 mi of bridges and roadways throughout Nicaragua.
 Eta also damaged hundreds of dwellings to some degree in both Guatemala and Honduras.
-Washed out bridges and roads isolated more than 40 communities in the latter.
+Washed-out bridges and roads isolated more than 40 communities in the latter.
 In Guatemala, flooding also ruined more than 119000 ha of crops.
 Mexico suffered significant impacts as well, with thousands of homes damaged in Chiapas and Tabasco.
-Overall, more than 210 fatalities across Central America were attributed to the storm, including 74 in Honduras, 60 in Guatemala, 27 in Mexico, 19 in Panama, two each in Nicaragua and Costa Rica, and one in El Salvador.
-Damage in Central America reached approximately $6.8 billion.
 Relief efforts were severely hampered when, just two weeks later, Hurricane Iota made landfall approximately 15 mi south of where Eta moved ashore.
-Tropical storm watches were issued on November 5 in the Cayman Islands, followed by more watches in Cuba, the northwestern Bahamas, and South Florida.
 Eta bought heavy rainfall and gusty winds to the Cayman Islands and Cuba, the latter of which was already dealing with overflowing rivers that prompted the evacuations of 25,000 people.
-Heavy rainfall and tropical-storm force winds were recorded across much of Florida as a result of Eta's two landfalls there, causing widespread flooding, especially in Broward and Miami-Dade counties.
-Streets remained inundated in both counties for several days, while floodwaters entered homes in parts of Broward County.
-More than 290,000 customers lost electricity in the Miami metropolitan area.
-Eta also caused some coastal and freshwater flooding in the Tampa Bay area, while over 40,000 customers in the region lost power.
-The storm then interacted with a cold front, causing flash flooding in Georgia and the Carolinas.
-Eta caused roughly $1.5 billion in damage in the United States and at least ten deaths, with nine in North Carolina and one in Florida.
+The storm caused roughly $1.5 billion in damage in the United States, mostly related to flooding.